Last Updated: May 20, 2026

 Primary Data Storage in the EU

-Your account, booking and counselling-record data is stored on EU-based infrastructure (Supabase, Frankfurt — Germany; Vercel, EU region).
+Your account, booking and session-record data is stored on EU-based infrastructure (Supabase, eu-west-1 — Dublin, Ireland; Vercel, EU region).
 Provider-level encryption at rest (AES-256) applies on both platforms.
+Both Supabase, Inc. and Vercel Inc. are US-controlled entities, so EU SCCs 2021/914 Module Two apply to any onward access by US personnel under the executed DPAs.

 Necessary International Transfers